tyrann0us/Donation-Can/readme.txt

 == Using Donation Can ==

 = 1.
-Creating a donation goal =
+Creating a donation cause =

 Collecting donations through Donation Can starts from creating a donation goal.
 A goal contains a cause (= a title and a description of what you are collecting the money for), and a money goal (or no goal for an openended fundraising campaign) stating how much money you need.

-To create a donation goal, click on the "Add New Goal" link in the Donation Can menu group.
+To create a donation goal, click on the "Add New Cause" link in the Donation Can menu group.

 = 2.
 Using widgets to show the donation form =